Nadav138/QClass-2024/README.md

-# Welcome to QClass 2024!
+# Welcome to QClass 2024 Session #2!

 **This repository is our workspace for mastering Git & GitHub skills during the workshop.**